dowlandaiello/ic-sandbox/README.md

 # DVM

-Low-level intermediary representation "language" for the symetric interaction combinators.
-Includes a single-threaded reducer, `icc` for prototyping and proving purposes, in addition to an implementation of optimal lambda calculus reduction using the combinators.
+Dowland's Virtual Machine: an interpreter based on a low-level intermediary representation "language" for the symetric interaction combinators.
+Includes a reducer, `icc` for prototyping and proving purposes, in addition to an implementation of optimal lambda calculus reduction using the combinators.

 ## `icc` Usage